The currency used throughout the country is the Belize dollar. Credit cards are widely accepted and ATMs are readily available.

 This low key fishing village is a popular destination.
 The Placencia Peninsula offers 16km of white sandy beaches alongside an emerald sea so calm it feels like being on a lake.
 Relax on the beach or enjoy water activities like kayaking, snorkelling and fishing.
 The main street offers a range of lovely shops, cafes and restaurants.

 More than half of Belize is rainforest and many areas are protected by the government.
 Tourists can find plenty of accommodations in Ecolodges and participate in a variety of activities connected to wildlife and nature.
 Our best recommendation is the Cayo district, which includes the Mountain Pine Ridge, the Xunantunich Mayan Ruins and a number of caves that travellers can explore via cave tubing.

 Other Highlights of Belize Off the Beaten Path

 The famous Blue Hole is located near the center of the Lighthouse Reef, 100km from the mainland coast of Belize.
-It is a must for expert divers, supporting sword sharks, various species of fish, giant goliath groupers and nurse sharks among others.
-The Blue Hole is considered a World Heritage Site by Unesco.
+It is a must for expert divers, supporting saw sharks, various species of fish, giant goliath groupers and nurse sharks among others.
+The Blue Hole is considered a World Heritage Site by UNESCO.